Introduction

 job.md

-Writing Shared Context in cwt.md
+Shared Project Context

 Good shared context includes: